hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-08-26-starting-a-new-term-of-cmpt-363-user-interface-design/item.md

 It's a cliche (for a good reason), but I it's hard to believe the summer is almost over and the fall teaching term is about to begin.

-Over the summer I continued working on all of my Grav open education and publishing projects, with the highlight being the brand new Grav skeleton package [Open Presentation Hub](https://demo.hibbittsdesign.org/grav-skeleton-open-matter-presentation-hub-site/) to help create, publish, and share Markdown-based slides with the [Presentation Plugin](https://github.com/OleVik/grav-plugin-presentation) by Ole Vik, which uses the Reveal.js Framework.
+Over the summer I continued working on all of my Grav open education and publishing projects.
+A highlight was the brand new Grav skeleton package [Open Presentation Hub](https://demo.hibbittsdesign.org/grav-skeleton-open-matter-presentation-hub-site/) to help create, publish, and share Markdown-based slides with the [Presentation Plugin](https://github.com/OleVik/grav-plugin-presentation) by Ole Vik, which uses the Reveal.js Framework.

 ===